CLASSIFICATION NO. 927

 Duties may include but are not limited to the following:

-- Serves as technical advisor to cities, special service districts and County departments; represents the County and/or department on a variety of state, regional and county committees related to assigned program area; acts as liaison to State and Federal agencies; attends planning meetings and conferences related to emergency management; successfully completes assigned emergency management training requirements annually.
+- Serves as technical advisor to cities, special service districts and County departments; represents the County and/or department on a variety of state, regional and county committees related to assigned program area; acts as liaison to State and Federal agencies; attends planning meetings and conferences related to disaster management; successfully completes assigned disaster management training requirements annually.

 - Organizes and facilitates the effective operation of multi-jurisdiction, multi-discipline working groups and task forces.